MTheProgrammer/books-computer-science/README.md

-# Books of computer science
+# Books about computer science
 Books and articles for exploring computer science

 ## Architecture